xw-hu/xw-hu.github.io/_pages/teaching.md

 ### Guest Lectures / Tutorials

 - **Basic Vision Models (Object Detection)**
-  The Hong Kong University of Science and Technology (HKUST), Feb. & Sep.
+  The Hong Kong University of Science and Technology, Feb. & Sep.
 2022, Sep.
 2023.

 - **Demystifying the Giants: An Introduction to Large Language and Vision Models with Healthcare Applications**
   The Hong Kong Polytechnic University, Nov.
 2023.